natemc/qiss-clj/README.md

 * update
 * good error messages
 * virtual column i
-* port to ClojureScript
+* JS oddities: no int/float distinction, only numbers; no char/string distinction
+* JS interop (w/react?
+DOM? node?)
 * insert
 * upsert
 * exec
 * reshape (take a box) form of the # operator
 * more variations on 3- and 4-arg versions of @ and .
-Allow : as the 3rd arg?  {y} works just as well and doesn't complicate things.
+* Allow : as the 3rd arg (maybe.  {y} works just as well and doesn't complicate things.)
 * get rid of :pass-global-env
 * if special form
 * date and time types
 * string, casting and parsing with $
 * better console output
-* vector conditional form of ?
+* vector conditional form of ? (or maybe if automatically vectorizes)
 * more ascii file I/O options
 * be smart about indentation to reduce the need for ;
 * learn APL and J to steal ideas